 DISCIPLINE SPECIFIC ACTIVITIES

-1. Fulfill at least 4 teaching assignments throughout your PhD
+1. Fulfil at least 4 teaching assignments throughout your PhD

 2. Modules on education: 3 options